Iwantja (band)

 Iwantja is a Central Australian Indigenous band from Indulkana in the APY lands formed in 2002.
 The band sings in Pitjantjatjara/Yankunytjatjara.
 They won the 2011 Deadly Award for Most Promising New Talent in Music.

+Later years

+Jeremy Whiskey and Steven Brumby, along with Sammy Inkamala would form the Mr. J Whiskey Trio.
+They played a number of events which included the 2021 Adelaide Fringe Festival.